Hanna137/App/README.md

 - Interactive map with clickable markers for each destination.
 - Offline images and descriptions of famous places.
 - View detailed information for each place in a clean interface.
-- Navigate through different screens (Home, Map, About).
+- Navigate through different screens (Home, Main, About).

 ## Project Structure